Tutorial Gateway

 Java Continue Statement 1

-• In this Java continue statement example, we are not going to explain the for loop.
-If you do not understand Java for loop, then please visit our article For Loop.
+We will not explain the for loop in this Java continue statement example.
+If you do not understand Java code, please visit our article, For Loop.

-• Inside the for loop we placed If Statement to test whether (i % 2 != 0).
+• We placed the If Statement inside the for loop to test whether (i % 2 != 0).

-• If this condition is True, then the continue statement executed, and the iteration will stop at that number without printing the other statement: System.out.format(” Even Numbers = %d “,i);.
+• If this condition is True, the continue statement will be executed, and the iteration will stop at that number without printing the other: System.out.format(” Even Numbers = %d “,i);.

-• If the condition is false, then it will skip the Java continue statement and prints that value as output (In Our case Even Number).
+• If the condition is false, it will skip the continue statement and print that value as output (In Our case, Even Number).

 Java Continue Statement in While Loop Example